 Apple has completely redesigned its Calculator app for iPhone, and it's now powerful and practical enough to replace any third-party calculator you've been using.

-With the iOS 18 software update, currently in beta, your iPhone's Calculator app has more than just a few useful new features and changes.
+With the iOS 18 software update released on Sept.
+16, your iPhone's Calculator app has more than just a few useful new features and changes.
 From its integration with Notes to its new conversion abilities, Apple has redefined what a calculator can be, making the app a worthy upgrade for solving basic math problems and even charting graphs to complicated functions and expressions.
 Keep reading to see everything that's new in Calculator.

 1. There's a New Way to Switch Modes